scalar-labs/scalar-kubernetes/docs/AzureAKSScalarDL.md

 * 1 Cassy instance
 * 1 Reaper instance
 * 1 Bastion instance with a public IP
+* 1 Monitor instance to collect metrics and logs

 ## How to deploy